 Conclusion: The biggest housing bugbear for single people is the fact that you can only get 2-room BTOs in non-mature estates – and they’re always snapped up fast.
 Many singles have no choice but to turn to resale flats, which are much more expensive.
 At least PHG can soften the blow a little.

 Can non-first-time applicants get Proximity Housing Grant?

-You are automatically disqualified from Family Grant, Singles Grant AND Additional CPF Housing Grant if you are not a first-time applicant.
+You are automatically disqualified from Family Grant, Singles Grant AND Enhanced CPF Housing Grant if you are not a first-time applicant.
 So if you have ever bought any sort of public housing (HDB, EC or DBSS) before, you’re out.

 As far as resale flats go, Proximity Housing Grant is the ONLY grant that non-first-timers can get.
 The amount – $10,000 to $30,000 – isn’t massive, but it makes enough of a difference that it should incentivise you to get a flat near or with your parents (or adult children).